Dijji/CustomWindowsProperties/README.md

 What it does:
 - Keep a catalog of custom properties, which are presented in the tree in the top left of the screen.
 This catalog is kept in a data folder.
 The very first thing you will need to do on opening the app for the first time is to use the Choose Data Folder button to say what folder the app should use.
 - When a custom property is selected, show all of its properties in the panel on the top right, and allow them to be edited and saved.
+- When an individual field is being edited, help text about that field is shown in the bottom panel.
 - Create a new custom property by entering its new name and saving it.
 - Delete a custom property from the catalog by selecting it and then clicking on the Delete button.
 - Shows all of the properties installed on the system, including pre-installed and custom properties, presenting them in the tree in the bottom left of the screen.